ansilo-data/ansilo/README.md

 Use any postgres-compatible driver from any language, tool or `psql` to query your data.
 Ansilo also exposes a web interface which can be used to execute basic queries without installing additional software.
+Other Ansilo nodes may query or modify the data from your node by referencing it in their sources.

 ## Documentation